Go

 To install in your local Go project, simply run:

-go get github.com/brimdata/super
+go get github.com/brimdata/super@main

 Examples